 The evolution of callback technology in contact centres

-As with most aspect of life, contact centres change and evolve over time.
+As with most aspects of life, contact centres change and evolve over time.

 A brief outline below will cover the changes of callback technology – from callers in the past being subservient to the call centre, and now customers wanting to be the masters of their own time, their decisions and communication choices.